marwan-khalil/IBM-Data-Science-Professional-Certificate/06-Databases-and-SQL-for-Data-Science-with-Python/README.md

+# Databases and SQL for Data Science with Python
 ## Certificate of Databases and SQL for Data Science with Python
 * [Certificate](https://www.coursera.org/account/accomplishments/verify/EAYAAMHWPF43)
 ## Badge of Databases and SQL for Data Science with Python